Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 - **Jisho Word Information** submenu: Provides options to fetch word information using Jisho.

 - **Prompt Generation** submenu: Provides options to generate prompts for language learning using ChatGPT.

+- **Japanese to Romaji** submenu: Provides options to Convert Japanese to Romaji using a hardcode dictionary and Jisho.

 - **Remove Spaces in Column A**: Removes spaces in Column A for proper input handling.